 - acted unreasonably

-Therefore, law enforcement officers who committed police misconduct in Nevada may not be able to escape civil liability in a personal injury lawsuit if their actions were unjustifiable or not in line with their training.
+Therefore, law enforcement officers who committed police misconduct may not be able to escape civil liability in a personal injury lawsuit if their actions were unjustifiable or not in line with their training.

 In this article, our Las Vegas Nevada personal injury attorneys discuss: